 Each of these statutes is associated with a particular application process, a special form (of appointment) like scholarship or contract and to particular regulations (eligibility conditions, duration, etc.).
 Some of these statues are designed to specifically allow the candidate to solely prepare a PhD and can therefore not be combined with another activity or training.

-More information about funding can be found on the website of the Department of Research Affairs & Innovation.
+More information about funding can be found on the website of Research, Innovation & Valorisation Antwerp (RIVA).

 For your information: You are not obliged to search for funding.
 You can also prepare your PhD on your own funding.